Jxck/utf8-encoding/README.md

 other types which this scripts depends on are in [types](./types) directory.

-## branch
+## release process

-build js in release branch and add tag with semver, will publish to npm and bower.
+- develop/maintain on master branch
+- if finished, dump version to new one in package.json
+- checkout release and merge master --no-ff
+- build via npm test
+- commit build
+- add tag
+- push to github
+- npm publish

 ## License